twinnydotdev/twinny/README.md

 - Public Provider Access: Users can leverage models from other users who are public providers on the Symmetry network.

 Symmetry aims to make AI inference more accessible and efficient for developers and researchers.

+The client source code is open source and can be found [here](https://github.com/twinnydotdev/symmetry-core).

 ## Known Issues
 Visit the GitHub [issues page](https://github.com/rjmacarthy/twinny/issues) for known problems and troubleshooting.